Meet the Team

 Supervised by: Dr. Brooke West, PhD, LPC-S, RPT-S

-Qualifications: Morgan Simpson began her academic career at Texas A&M Commerce, where she earned a Bachelor of Science degree in 2022 with a summa cum laude designation.
+Qualifications: Morgan began her academic career at Texas A&M Commerce, where she earned a Bachelor of Science degree in 2022 with a summa cum laude designation.
 She graduated with her master’s degree in Clinical Mental Health Counseling from East Texas A&M University.
 She is a Licensed Professional Counselor Associate and a National Certified Counselor (NCC).
-Morgan is currently pursuing her registered play therapist certification.
+Morgan is currently pursuing her certification as a Registered Play Therapist.
+She has also completed Supportive Parenting for Anxious Childhood Emotions (SPACE) training through the Yale Child Study Center https://www.spacetreatment.net/space-providers.
+Additionally, Morgan completed grief training for children and adolescents.

 She found her calling in the helping profession at a young age through volunteering.
 Morgan helped to deliver enrichment-based respite care for teens and adults with developmental disabilities at Preston Hollow Presbyterian Church’s Epiphany program from 2014-2017.
 She also volunteered at Vickery Meadows Summer Reading Academy from 2015 to 2017, helping recent refugee students prepare for school.
 She then volunteered as a tutor at McShan Elementary School to continue her relationship with her students.
 From 2017-2022, Morgan volunteered at Spectra Therapies and helped to facilitate groups under the supervision of an LPC teaching social skills to young children who were diagnosed with Autism Spectrum Disorder (ASD), social anxiety, and/or ADHD.
 She assisted with games, addressed effective turn-taking, taught conversation techniques, and provided guidance in starting friendships.